diegonc/elm-todo-reindex/README.md

 Whenever a user changes the state of the check boxes a `RequestToggle` messages is delivered, which initiates a roundtrip to the server, and the UI is disabled until either the result or error comes back.

+## 12. Marking "all" todos as completed/active

+Using the mutation of section `11` we can implement mass toggling of todo items by resorting to `Task.sequence`.
+This function will construct a new task from a list of several tasks that when performed it will produce a list of the results of those input tasks.

+Again, three new messages will be created to implement this feature.

+* RequestToggleAll: to decide what kind of update shall be done and initiate the GraphQL mutations
+* OnToggledAll [MarkTodoResult]: to receive the result of all mutations
+* OnToggleAllFailure Http.Error: for handling server errors